snail2snail/Hi/README.md

-# Hi, welcome comrade
+# Hi, welcome comrades
-Learning to use github, won't post much for now
+Learning how to use github, won't post much for now